eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 - **Interpretation:** This result formally establishes the security boundary discussed in [](#attester-state-compromise)

 - **Mitigation:** This analysis provides the formal rationale for hardware-rooted Instance Factor Pattern A when the threat model must assume compromise of the underlying provisioning platform.
 For pattern specifications, see [](#instance-factor-patterns-ifp).

+# Normative ECA-V1 Profiles {#normative-eca-v1-profiles}

+This document defines the protocol abstractly.
+Concrete cryptographic mechanisms are supplied by profiles.
+A conforming implementation MUST implement at least one profile, and any chosen profile MUST preserve all requirements in [](#protocol-requirements-normative).

+> Note: No MTI Algorithms in this revision (-01).
+Reference profiles are published separately to enable experimentation and interoperability testing.

+Key Separation (Architecture requirement): Regardless of profile, implementations MUST maintain strict separation between:
+- Phase 2 encryption keys (used by the Verifier to release VF to the Attester), and
+- Phase 3 identity/signing keys (used by the Attester to sign Evidence/EAT).

+Profiles typically achieve separation via domain-separated KDF invocations; however, any mechanism that guarantees computational unlinkability between Phase 2 and Phase 3 key material is acceptable, provided the invariants in [](#protocol-requirements-normative) remain intact.

+## Proof-of-Possession Construction (Bootstrap) {#sec-pop}

+A profile MUST provide a PoP mechanism that proves joint-possession of both factors used across the ceremony and binds the result to the session context.
+At minimum, the PoP's authenticated input MUST cover:

+- Ceremony identifier (e.g., `eca_uuid` or `certificate_request_context`),
+- the Integrity Hash Beacon (IHB) or an equivalent `BF`+`IF` binding,
+- the Attester's Phase-3 signing public key, and
+- the Verifier's freshness input (e.g., `vnonce`).

+The PoP output MUST be verifiable by the Verifier without additional round trips and MUST be integrity-protected under a key that is infeasible to compute without both factors required by the active profile.

 # ECA-VM-BOOTSTRAP-V1 Reference Profile {#bootstrap-reference-profile}